-Albert ‘Mac’ McMillan is a project management specialist with more than 40 years’ experience.
-In this Q&A, he talks about how a failing project can be turned around with the help of some timely and effective risk management.
+Albert ‘Mac’ McMillan project management of 40 years’ experience.
+His Q&A covers how failing project can be turned around and effective risk management.

 1. What was going wrong and why were you appointed?

 The client had decided to bring two mega projects together, one offshore and the other onshore.
 On paper, the two projects linked and combining them seemed a sensible plan.
 Experienced project teams who had worked with each other previously were chosen, and there was a general feeling of confidence that all would go to plan.